hps/heartland-magento-extension/README.md

-## SecureSubmit Magento Tokenized Payment Gateway
+## SecureSubmit Magento Payment Gateway

 This extension allows Magento to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's SecureSubmit product.